MarianaAFdeMeloeSousa/Computational-Astrophysics-1-stellar-spectral-analysis/README.md

 # Stellar Spectral Analysis

-A Python notebook for analysing stellar spectra using Fe I absorption lines — including excitation temperature estimation via the multiplet method, equivalent width measurement, and chi-squared fitting against the BT-NextGen synthetic spectrum grid.
+A Python notebook for analysing stellar spectra using Fe I absorption lines, including excitation temperature estimation via the multiplet method, equivalent width measurement, and chi-squared fitting against the BT-NextGen synthetic spectrum grid.

 Originally developed as a computational astrophysics assignment, shared openly for students and researchers working with stellar spectroscopy.